Volkswagen Phaeton: Second generation

-Before the Phaeton was discontinued in 2016, development of the second generation had already begun, with a near-production prototype already completed, which remained hidden until 2022.
+Before the Phaeton was discontinued in 2016, development of the second generation had already begun, with a near-production prototype already completed, which Volkswagen revealed in 2022.

 Powertrain

 As of 2007, powertrain options for the Phaeton included the following engines.
 4motion permanent four-wheel drive was the only driveline system available, except for the 2003 and 2004 model years when front wheel drive was available with the 3.2 litre engine.

 Vehicles manufactured for sale in the North American market were only available with the 4.2 litre V8 and 6.0 litre W12 engine, both of which were electronically limited to 210 km/h.

 The Phaeton features a Bosch ESP 5.7 Electronic Stability Programme, with Anti-Lock Braking System (ABS), Electronic Brakeforce Distribution (EBD), Anti-Slip Regulation (ASR) traction control system, Electronic Differential Lock (EDL), Engine Braking Control (EBC), with emergency Brake Assist (BA).

 The electronic differential lock (EDL) employed by Volkswagen is not, as the name suggests, a differential lock at all.
 Sensors monitor wheel speeds across an individual driven axle, and if one wheel is rotating substantially faster than the other (i.e. slipping) the EDL system momentarily brakes it.
 This effectively transfers power to the other wheel.

 Volkswagen was developing an electric version, but replaced it with their MEB2 platform for 2020.